its-bhavya/cadence/README.md

 # Cadence

-Accessibility-first workout video analysis — paste a YouTube URL or upload a video and get structured instructions, audio narration, and form feedback in seconds.
+Accessibility-first workout video analysis — upload a video and get structured instructions, audio narration, and form feedback in seconds.

 ## Requirements